Bane (DC Comics): Bane's Search for Identity

 Bane's search brings him back to Santa Prisca.
-Seeking answers, he consults the Jesuit priest who had educated him during his time in Peña Duro.
+Seeking answers, he consults the Jesuit priest who educated him during his time in Peña Duro.
 The priest informs him that there are four possible candidates for his father: a Santa Priscan revolutionary, an American doctor, an English mercenary, and a Swiss banker.
 While searching for the Swiss man in Rome, Bane encounters Talia al Ghul and the League of Assassins.
 Over time, he earns the approval of Ra's al Ghul, who selects Bane to marry Talia and become his heir.
-However, despite discovering the true identity of Bane’s father, Ra’s withholds this information.
+However, despite discovering the true identity of Bane's father, Ra's withholds this information.

 During the Legacy storyline, Ra's al Ghul then launches a plague attack on Gotham, with Bane accompanying him under the alias Ubu.
 As part of the conflict, Bane gets his rematch with Batman in Detective Comics #701 where Batman defeats him in single combat.
 Disappointed by his protegé's failure, Ra's recalls the engagement to Talia and disowns Bane.

 As part of his continued search for his origins, Bane learns from the Jesuit priest that there is a possibility that his biological father is an American doctor in the Tabula Rasa storyline.
-Investigating this lead, Bane comes to the conclusion that he and Batman share a father —Thomas Wayne—who had spent time in Santa Prisca and was aquatinted with Bane's mother.
+Investigating this lead, Bane comes to the conclusion that he and Batman share a father —Thomas Wayne—who had spent time in Santa Prisca and was acquainted with Bane's mother.
 Bane informs Batman of this possibility and remains at Wayne Manor while awaiting DNA test results.
 During this time, he fights alongside Batman on the streets of Gotham.
 The test ultimately confirmed that Thomas Wayne is not Bane's father.
 Following this revelation, Bane leaves Gotham peacefully – and with Batman's blessing and financial backing – to pursue leads in the snowy mountains of Kangchenjunga.

 Bane eventually uncovers the truth in the Veritas Liberat storyline, where he discovers his father is the mercenary King Snake.
-During this arc, Bane joins Batman and helps prevent King Snake from deploying powerful weapon.
+During this arc, Bane joins Batman and helps prevent King Snake from deploying powerful weapons.
 During this confrontation, Bane saves Batman from being shot by King Snake, but is mortally wounded in the process.
 Batman then saves Bane by immersing Bane in a Lazarus Pit, which heals him.
 Following his recovery, Bane is left to determine his future without the burden of his past actions.